chrissnead/Home_Value_Analysis/README.md

 Updload collected and cleaned data to Postgres or SQL, then build relationships and produce and export final dataframe for analysis

 ### 4) Machine Learning Model & Flask
-Create a multivariable regression model , evaluate and make adjustments to land in the best predictive model.
+Create a multivariable regression model testing all the home characteristics and location characteristics mentioned above , evaluate and make adjustments to land in the best predictive model.
 Create a flask app to interact with model.

 ### 5) Market Trend Analysis & Mapping
 perform analysis on market trends and present in tableau or google sheets.
 Also provide some pricing summary in heatmap form.